Page-bottom layout change on the way. Details here.

 - The Mind Is a Plaything of the Body: When transformed, the characters not only look cartoony, but act like cartoon characters as well.

 - Minor Crime Reveals Major Plot: The first movie begins with a missing persons case.
-By the end of the second, the fate of the entire world is allegedly at stake.
+By the end of the trilogy, the formerly missing person in question is trying to take over the world.

 - Mood Whiplash: In several places.
 Most notably, toward the end of the first movie, a rather intense, serious scene gives way to a crazy cartoon battle that's more over-the-top than anything seen up to that point.
 Then it becomes serious again even more abruptly.